Buying property in Bali?

 Is it realistic to exit with profit in Bali as of 2026?

-As of early 2026, the likelihood of exiting with profit in Bali is medium to high if you hold for at least 3 to 5 years, buy at a realistic price, and choose a location with enduring rental demand.
+As of early 2026, the likelihood of exiting with a profit in Bali is medium to high if you buy smartly and hold long enough, because steady price appreciation (about 3 to 7% annually depending on segment) plus rental income gives you two ways to build returns.

-The minimum holding period that most often makes exiting with profit realistic in Bali is around 3 to 5 years, because this gives time for modest price appreciation to cover transaction costs and for rental income to build your return.
+The minimum holding period that most often makes exiting with profit realistic in Bali is around 5 years, because you need enough time for price appreciation and accumulated rental income to overcome the significant upfront and exit transaction costs that eat into shorter holds.

 What sources have we used to write this blog article?